jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise2.md

    from orchestrator import Task, create
    ```

-   >**os and Path:** Used for file path handling and environment variable management.
+   > **Os and Path:** Used for file path handling and environment variable management.

-   >**FastAPI:** The web framework used to build the API.
+   > **FastAPI:** The web framework used to build the API.

-   >**dotenv:** Loads environment variables from a .env file.
+   > **dotenv:** Loads environment variables from a .env file.

-   >**prompty:** A library for managing and evaluating prompts with OpenAI.
+   > **Prompty:** A library for managing and evaluating prompts with OpenAI.

-   >**StreamingResponse:** Used for streaming data from the server to the client.
+   > **StreamingResponse:** Used for streaming data from the server to the client.

-   >**CORSMiddleware:** Middleware to handle Cross-Origin Resource Sharing (CORS).
+   > **CORSMiddleware:** Middleware to handle Cross-Origin Resource Sharing (CORS).

-   >**FastAPIInstrumentor:** Part of OpenTelemetry for instrumenting the FastAPI app with tracing.
+   > **FastAPIInstrumentor:** Part of OpenTelemetry for instrumenting the FastAPI app with tracing.

-   >**tracing and orchestrator:** Custom modules for tracing setup and task orchestration.
+   > **tracing and orchestrator:** Custom modules for tracing setup and task orchestration.

-1. The next part of the file focus on loading environment variables and initializing **FastAPI** application.
+1. The next part of the file focuses on loading environment variables and initializing the **FastAPI** application.

    ```python
    base = Path(__file__).resolve().parent
    load_dotenv()
    app = FastAPI()
    ```

-   >**load_dotenv():** This function loads the environment variables from a .env file into the Python environment.
+   > **load_dotenv():** This function loads the environment variables from a .env file into the Python environment.
 It ensures that sensitive information like API keys and database credentials are stored securely and can be accessed within the app.

-   >**init_tracing():** Initializes the tracing system for monitoring and debugging, ensuring that requests and interactions can be traced across services.
+   > **init_tracing():** Initializes the tracing system for monitoring and debugging, ensuring that requests and interactions can be traced across services.

-   >**FastAPI():** This line initializes the FastAPI app, which will handle HTTP requests and route them to the appropriate functions.
+   > **FastAPI():** This line initializes the FastAPI app, which will handle HTTP requests and route them to the appropriate functions.

 1. In the next part, there is a setup of  CORS (Cross-Origin Resource Sharing) middleware.